 5 Ways to Save Energy on Your Furnace

 - Always get your furnace and AC tune-up at the beginning of each season.
-Having a tune-up can ensure that the heater or AC is working properly and you won’t find yourself calling Lakewood Plumbing on a Saturday night and you facing no heat.
+Having a tune-up can ensure that the heater or AC is working properly and you won’t find yourself calling an experienced AC Repair service such as Lakewood Plumbing on a Saturday night.

 - Check your windows and doors.
 Up to 30 percent of the heating in your home can be lost through poorly fitted windows and doors.

 - Set your thermostat to as low a temperature as is comfortable for you and your family in the winter.
 If you are cold, try putting on a sweater or wrapping up in a warm blanket by the fire.
 If you have a wood burning fireplace you are already saving money on your heat.